Lunarnovaa/nix-tools/README.md

         4. Formats the code using [Alejandra](https://github.com/kamadorueda/alejandra)
         5. Runs `nh os test`
         6. Optionally **commits** your changes with a given message
+    3. **Pull and Rebuild:** *When you've made a change on another system and want those changes on your current system*
+    4. **Reset to Commit:** *When you've tested a change and are unhappy with it*
+        1. Simply resets to your last commits
 2. If committing was not performed on last test, **commits** with given message
 3. Asks if you want to switch to your config **now or on next boot**
 4. Asks if you want to **update your flake** using [nh](https://github.com/viperML/nh)  *(defaults to no)*